plasma4/hyper-number/README.md

 Create a new instance using `Hyper(string | number | bigint | Hyper)` or `new Hyper(string | number | bigint | Hyper)`.
 Read the source code for documentation!

-**Try out formatting and see how the array works [HERE](https://plasma4.github.io/hyper-number/).** (You can set the precision to any integer from 16 to 10,000,000 when actually using.)
+**Try out formatting and see how the array works [HERE](https://plasma4.github.io/hyper-number/).** (You can set the precision to any integer from 16 to 10,000,000 when actually using the algorithm.)